david880110/Media-Behavior-Trends-Analytics/README.md

 #### Step 7: Data Engineering
 #### Use Excel pivot table for data transformation

-We generate a share table with average share of each category between two genders each division and year.
+Generate a share table with average share of each category between two genders each division and year.
 (using Pivot Table in Excel)

 ![graph4](images/graph4.png)